-HB19-1038 (Duran & Lontine/Ginal & Story) Dental Services for Pregnant Women on Children’s Basic Health Plan Plus
+HB19-1038 Dental Services for Pregnant Women on Child Health Plan Plus (Duran & Lontine/Ginal & Story)

-The Children’s Campaign strongly supports this bill because for a small cost, Colorado can add dental benefits for approximately 900 pregnant women a year, improving their health, their pregnancy outcomes, and the health of the new baby.
-Lack of dental insurance is a leading reason why pregnant women in Colorado do not seek oral health care during their pregnancy.
-Periodontal disease in pregnant women has been linked to adverse birth outcomes such as preterm birth and low newborn birth weights.
+The Children’s Campaign strongly supports this bill.
+For a small cost, Colorado can add dental benefits for approximately 900 pregnant people a year, improving their health, their pregnancy outcomes, and the health of the new baby.
+Lack of dental insurance is a leading reason why pregnant people in Colorado do not seek oral health care during their pregnancy.
+Periodontal disease in pregnant people has been linked to adverse birth outcomes such as preterm birth and low newborn birth weights.
+One mechanism that may explain this connection is that active maternal periodontal disease during pregnancy is associated with an increased risk for the development of preeclampsia.
 A mother’s prenatal oral health also has lifelong effects on her child’s oral health.
 The bacteria associated with poor oral health can pass from mother to baby with the potential to cause dental caries in infancy and early childhood.
 Tooth decay remains the most common chronic condition in childhood and adolescence.
 It can lead to poor performance in school and increased absences.

 Assigned to the House Public Health Care & Human Services Committee.